nikhilkammula9/language/_posts/2023-02-22-Report 4 Progress.md

 - .set() doesn't change the size of an ArrayList.
 - .remove() is used to remove an element from an Array List.
 - to find a certain element's index we use .indexOf().

+My Practice for [ArrayList]https://github.com/nikhilkammula9/language/blob/main/Progress/Playlist.java I had a hard time understanding the arguments passsed on the arrays.
+By looking severals videos on the youtube I understood them.